laurentperrinet/Perrinet20PredictiveProcessing/README.md

 the result.

 The flash-lag effect (FLE) is a visual illusion which is popular for its generality and simplicity.
-In its original form \[McKay\], the observer is asked to always fixate on a central cross in the screen.
+In its original form [@MacKay58], the observer is asked to always fixate on a central cross in the screen.
 A dot traverses the screen with a constant, horizontal motion.
 As it reaches the center of the screen, another dot is briefly flashed just below the moving dot.
 While they are vertically perfectly aligned, the flashed dot is perceived as lagging the moving dot.
-This visual illusion saw a resurgence of scientific interest with the motion extrapolation model
+This visual illusion saw a resurgence of scientific interest with the motion extrapolation model [@Nijhawan02, @Nijhawan09].
-\[Nihjawan\].
 However, other models such as differential latency of postdiction (Eagleman) were also proposed, such that it is yet not clear what is the neural substrate of the FLE.

 Activity in both models shows three different phases.
 First, there is a rapid build-up of the precision of the target after the first appearance